 A data collection program is an integral and essential part of the CMP, which is used in monitoring and evaluating transportation system performance in the region.
 The data is used to measure system performance before and after implementing the programs to evaluate the effectiveness of the programs and identify sections that need further improvement.
 Historically, the availability of data has been one of the greatest challenges in monitoring and evaluating system performance.
 ITS technology increases data availability for major facilities in many metropolitan areas.
-Transit data is also increasingly available from advanced transportation system applications, which provide information about schedule delay and ontime performance.
+Transit data is also increasingly available from advanced transportation system applications, which provide information about schedule delay and on-time performance.
 Data collection needs are based on performance measures and analytical methods.
 The selected data should be relevant to the area, readily available, timely, consistent, and susceptible to forecasting.
 The following table displays the six performance measures, how often data will be collected, and the data source.

-Performance Measure Update Frequency Data Source Volume/Capacity (V/C) Ratios Every 5 years IA/IL DOT Traffic Counts Level of Service (LOS) Every 5 years Bi-State GIS Average Travel Speed Monthly; Annually; Every 5 years MetroLINK; Bi-State Travel Time Runs Bi-State Travel Forecasting Model Vehicle Miles Traveled (VMT) Every 5 years Bi-State Travel Forecasting Model Non-Recurring Delay (crashes/accidents) Non-Recurring Delay (crashes/accidents) Annually Transit Service Data Annually Local Transit Agencies
+Performance Measure Update Frequency Data Source Volume/Capacity (V/C) Ratios Every 5 years IA/IL DOT Traffic Counts Level of Service (LOS) Every 5 years Bi-State GIS Average Travel Speed Monthly; MetroLINK; Annually; Bi-State Travel Time Runs Every 5 years Bi-State Travel Forecasting Model Vehicle Miles Traveled (VMT) Every 5 years Bi-State Travel Forecasting Model Non-Recurring Delay (crashes/accidents) Annually Local Police/Cities Transit Service Data Annually Local Transit Agencies

-Table 2Performance Measures Data Collection
+Table 2 Performance Measures Data Collection